Avoiding Pump Cavitation Problems, if the checklist below does not solve your problem, a low NPSH pump like a Discflo may be the solution:

-- Use a pump of larger size and run it at lower speed because the required suction head would then be reduced.
-This involves a larger initial investment and may increase operating costs if the large unit has a lower efficiency.
+- Use a pump of a larger size and run it at a lower speed because the required suction head would then be reduced.
+This involves a larger initial investment and may increase operating costs if the large unit has lower efficiency.

 Use a pump with Low NPSHr, here the Discflo Pump is worth considering as it has an NPSHr of approx a third of conventional centrifugal pumps

 To speak to an engineer about pump problems like cavitation contact ESI on either UK +44 1633 877505 or Ire: +353 21 4510900 or by using the enquiry form